bkesterbyld/maroon-potato/src/pages/index.md

       - title: Edge Processing
         subtitle: ''
         content: >-
-          You can process and position data anywhere in the world to provide the fastest response times to your users.
-Our active data management technology constantly replicates field-level changes across a global cloud network.
+          Process and position data anywhere in the world to provide the fastest response times to your users.
+Our active data management technology keeps field-level changes replicated across a global cloud network.
         actions: []
         image: images/frontc2.png
         media_position: right